 Mardi Gras parades in Lafayette will be in full swing Feb.
 14-15 & 25.
 Lafayette’s massive parade route extends nearly five miles from downtown’s Jefferson Street up Johnston Street to the Cajundome.
 Some parades can last up to three hours!

 Families with small children may wish to catch the beginning of the parade in the downtown area near Jefferson Street.
 Those with older kids may enjoy staying up late to watch the end of the parade along Johnston Street and near the Cajundome.

 No matter where you’re standing along the barricade, you’ll be sure to fill your bags with toys, stuffed animals, candy, cups and lots of beads tossed by costumed krewes on colorful floats.
 Some families even bring wagons or camp chairs for a good place to rest as well as collect loot.

-The season culminates on March 5 when many schools and businesses close for Mardi Gras Day with all-day parades and Le Festival de Mardi Gras à Lafayette—a family-friendly carnival at the Cajundome.
-The festival, from March 1-5, includes live performances from Cajun bands, a selection of food vendors and thrilling midway rides.
-Admission is free, but tickets are required for the rides.
+The season culminates on February 25 when many schools and businesses close for Mardi Gras Day with all-day parades and Le Festival de Mardi Gras à Lafayette—a family-friendly carnival at the Cajundome.
+The festival, from February 21-25, includes live performances from Cajun bands, a selection of food vendors and thrilling midway rides.
+Admission is free, but tickets are required for the rides and parking is $10.

 You may park near the parade route along a side street free of charge, avoiding driveways and private property.
 Parking at the Cajundome and Cajun Field is $10, and other private lots near the parade route charge fees.